roncampbell/NICAR2023/Form 990.md

 **990-EZ** filed by nonprofits with gross receipts less than $200,000 and total assets less than or equal to $500,000.
 For the form and instructions, go [here](https://www.irs.gov/forms-pubs/about-form-990-ez).

 **990** filed by nonprofits with gross receipts greater than $200,000 OR total assets greater than $500,000.
-For the form, instructions, and all schedules, go [here](https://www.irs.gov/forms-pubs/about-form-990).
+For the form, instructions, and blank schedules, go [here](https://www.irs.gov/forms-pubs/about-form-990).

 **990-PF** filed by private foundations regardless of the size of their gross receipts or total assets.
 For the form and instructions, go [here](https://www.irs.gov/forms-pubs/about-form-990-pf).